 This cream cheese buttercream frosting is the perfect icing for cakes, cupcakes, and cookie sandwiches.
 It isn’t runny at all and can even hold still while piped on cupcakes.
 There are only a few simple ingredients in this versatile recipe, it will be your new go to!

 I love that tangy taste from a good cream cheese frosting.
-It’s delicious on red velvet cake, drizzled over carrot cake, on top of muffins, and even over cookies!
-You can even take it over the top with this raspberry cream cheese frosting!
+It’s delicious on red velvet cake, or on top of pumpkin cupcakes.
+Honestly you cant go wrong.
+Iv’e also put this cream cheese frosting as a topping on this easy chocolate cake and it’s absolute heaven.

 The only thing that did bother me with this kind of frosting was that it always seemed too runny and didn’t pipe very well like other buttercream recipes did.

-Most of my homemade buttercream frosting recipes are made with about 3 cups of confectioners sugar.
+Most of my frosting recipes are made with about 3 cups of confectioners sugar.
 This one is made with 4 so that it is more stable!
+If you want something chocolatey, try this chocolate cream cheese frosting or if you dont have any butter you can make this cream cheese frosting without butter.

 Ingredients you need